jonthorell/RetroLoversUnited/README.md

 4. Chnage chip in category to display right avatar and editor-name
 5. Add a credits view.
 Avatars needs to be added there apart from the rest

+# Other

+1. Credits works fine.
+Should be moved to separate app.

 # User classes

 Every user belongs to one or more classes of user.